openfl/OpenFLDevelopersGuide/working-with-geometry/geometry-example-applying-a-matrix-transformation-.md

 var skewMatrix:Matrix = new Matrix();

 The skewSide parameter determines the side to which the skew is applied.
-If it is set to &quot;right&quot;, the following code sets the b property of the matrix:
+If it is set to "right", the following code sets the b property of the matrix:

 skewMatrix.b = Math.tan(angle);